 - a letter of acceptance from the college stating the program of study, including start and end dates

-- proof that you have enough money to support yourself and your dependents during your entire stay in Canada
+- proof that you have enough money to support yourself and your dependents during your entire stay in Canada (exact amounts may vary depending on study permit type)

 - a letter from your sponsoring organization, if you are being sponsored